craft095/tlamodel/README.md

-# Configuration files generation for TLA+/TLC
+# Model configuration generation for TLA+/TLC

 This tool takes care about boilerplate, which is required if you wish to work with TLC from command line.
 Due to TLA+/TLC specifics, some settings can only be specified in CFG file and